gitter-badger/x-ui/src/docs/interface/providers.md

 ## Custom Interface Provider
 You can extend this system by adding your own provider, using a Register Interface Provider Event Action.

-The system listens for custom events in the data topic: **xui:action-events:interface**
+The system listens for custom events in the action topic: **interface**

 To register a provider, provide a unique name and an instance that implements IDataProvider and that data will become available within the expression system.